 Our testers' biggest gripe is with the fit.
 At this price point, you won't find a BOA dial for micro adjustments like in the pricier Vantage.
 Instead, a plastic harness snaps into the inner foam liner of the helmet.
 "There are only three fit settings, and you can't adjust fit without taking off your helmet.
 If you throw on a balaclava one run and ditch it the next, the lack of adjustability can be a drag," he reported.

-Bottom Line: The Method helmet is as good as it gets for under $150, especially if you’re looking for a stylish, do-it-all lid that can handle resort riding and backcountry travel alike.
+Bottom Line: The Smith Method helmet is a value pick if you’re looking for a stylish, do-it-all lid that can handle resort riding and backcountry travel alike.

 Backcountry skiers and splitboarders sometimes shred no-fall zones in climbing helmets that aren't rated for downhill skiing, or they climb couloirs in ski helmets that aren't certified for rockfall—both sketchy practices.
 The triple-certified Summit Mips® from Smith is a solution to the problem: It's lightweight, well-ventilated and certified to standards for alpine snow sports and mountaineering.
 (All ski and snowboard helmets sold at REI Co-op meet the most common U.S.-based standard for snow helmet certification, known as ASTM F2040, but most are not rated for mountaineering).
 Learn more in our Buying Advice section.